 After a while, you will see that your locked mdb/accdb file will get unlocked without any password.

 Method 3# Remove Password From Your MS Access Database

 Another very simple way to unlock Access database without any much effort is by removing the password.
 Here are the following steps to perform this:

-Step 1: At first you need to open your Access accdb file with password.
-After then go to the File tab and then on Open option.
+Step 1: At first you need to open your Access accdb file with a password.
+After then go to the File tab and then on the Open option.

 If you directly click on the Decrypt Database option, then you will encounter with the following message box.